 Mandatory Practices Summary

-YEAR STAND(S) TAND(S) ACRES TIN TIMBER TYPE PRACTICE
+YEAR STAND(S) ACRES TIMBER TYPE PRACTICE

-2008 1 40 Oak CLEARCUT REGENERATION HARVEST
+No mandatory practices are scheduled.

 Cutting Notice

 A Cutting Notice and Report (Form 2450-032) is required to be submitted to the Tax Law Forestry Specialist at least 30 days before a timber harvest occurs.
 This notice and report ensures that the harvesting of trees complies with the landowner's forest management plan and is consistent with sound forestry practices that are within the guidelines of the Department of Natural Resources Silviculture Handbook and the Forest Management Guidelines.
 To read these publications go to http://dnr.wi.gov and search "Forest Management".